Liquid junction potential: Minimization of liquid junction potentials

-The liquid junction potential interferes with the exact measurement of the electromotive force of a chemical cell, so its effect should be minimized as much as possible for accurate measurement.
-The most common method of eliminating the liquid junction potential is to place a salt bridge consisting of a saturated solution of potassium chloride (KCl) and ammonium nitrate (NH_{4}NO_{3}) with lithium acetate (CH_{3}COOLi) between the two solutions constituting the junction.
-When such a bridge is used, the ions in the bridge are present in large excess at the junction and they carry almost the whole of the current across the boundary.
-The efficiency of KCl/NH_{4}NO_{3} is connected with the fact that in these salts, the transport numbers of anions and cations are the same.
+The most common practical method of eliminating the liquid junction potential is to place a salt bridge consisting of a saturated solution of potassium chloride (KCl) or ammonium nitrate (NH_{4}NO_{3}) between the two solutions constituting the junction.
+When such a bridge is used, the ions in the bridge are present in large excess at the junction and they carry almost all the charges, that are responsible for the development of a liquid junction potential across the boundary.
+Furthermore, in the most common design of a salt bridge the liquid junction potentials between the bridge and the two connected solutions subtract from each other, thus further minimizing the non-thermodynamic contributions to the measured voltage.